In this section

 - (2019) Generous Engagements: Towards an ethics of generosity in the classroom and beyond.
 ASA 2019: Anthropological Perspectives on Global Challenges, University of East Anglia.

-- (Forthcoming) Mobilising the past: The presence of history and memory in the political lives of young people in L'viv, Ukraine.
+- (2019) Mobilising the past: The presence of history and memory in the political lives of young people in L'viv, Ukraine.
 AAA/CASCA 2019: Changing Climates.
 Vancouver, BC, Canada.

 - (2019) Generosity and Analysis.
 ASA 2019: Anthropological Perspectives on Global Challenges, University of East Anglia.